Jughaz/TalenomProject_Juhani/GitTestiautomaatio/README.txt

-This is optional if there is extra time to check it out Käyttäjätunnus jenkins - TalenomTester - Testiautomaatio1234 run jenkins server file " -jar jenkins.war "
+This is optional if there is extra time to check it out Käyttäjätunnus jenkins - TalenomTester - Testiautomaatio1234 run jenkins server file "java -jar jenkins.war "